Support always-on demands with software-defined resiliency and DRaaS

 Traditional business continuity techniques no longer meet these fast-evolving needs.
 A new approach must goes beyond yesterday’s data replication and backup solutions.
-There’s no more room for the time-consuming management of multiple operation systems, business applications and storage solutions or the long recovery times of manual business services and applications recovery.
+There’s no more room for the time-consuming management of multiple operation systems, business applications and storage solutions or the long recovery times of manual business applications recovery services.

 Software-defined resiliency (SDR) is IBM’s approach to DRaaS.
 It helps ensure core business applications operate reliably and protect data even when disaster strikes.
 It’s the latest step in the journey to redefine data center operations in software.

 A software-defined approach makes disaster recovery more controllable and visible, enabling administrators to extend across hybrid cloud infrastructures.
 It also introduces perhaps the most valuable feature in an otherwise laborious process: orchestrated recovery.
 By automating and orchestrating the replication and recovery of not just the servers and virtual machines but also the business applications and business services, disaster recovery becomes reliable and repeatable.